My Origin Story

 What I can offer is my perspective.
 What I've seen and learned the hard way.

-Capital Founders OS is where I share that journey.
+Capital Founders OS is where I share that ongoing work.
 Not as someone who has arrived, but as someone still on the road.
-Further along than some.
-Not as far as others.

-If you want to come along, subscribe to the newsletter.
-I share my best thinking regularly.
+If you want to come along, subscribe to Capital Signals.
 No spam.
 No pitches.
 Just what I'm learning about building and protecting wealth as a founder.

-And if anything in this story resonated—if you've been through something similar, if you're facing decisions I might understand—reach out.
+And if anything in this story resonated, if you've been through something similar or you're facing decisions, I might understand, reach out.
 I read everything.

 The game continues.